UEH Standard Programs

 6. Brief Description of Course Content:

-This course provides students with a solid theoretical and practical foundation in international banking within the landscape of global financial integration, enabling them to understand the operational mechanisms, organizational structures, product lines, risks, and strategic approaches of cross-border banks.
-It aims to cultivate analytical thinking about international markets such as the Eurocurrency market, global financial centers, offshore financial centers, and the foreign exchange market.
-Students are equipped with the ability to assess key international risks, including country risk, banking risk, and liquidity crises, as well as the policy frameworks designed to respond to them.
-The course also emphasizes the application of this knowledge to the Vietnamese context, particularly in the international expansion of commercial banks, the implementation of Basel and FATF standards, and the adaptation to global financial trends.
+This course provides students with a theoretical and practical foundation in international banking within the context of financial globalization, while enabling learners to clearly understand the operational mechanisms, organizational structures, products, risks, and strategies of cross-border banks.
+The course aims to develop analytical thinking regarding international markets such as Eurocurrency, global financial centers, offshore financial zones, foreign exchange business strategies, and an overview of Fintech.
+Students are also equipped with the capacity to assess international risks—ranging from country and banking risks to liquidity crises—alongside the ways in which policy response frameworks are constructed and operated.